sodadata/docs/soda-cl/recon.md

 ```
 <br />

-To review the failed rows in Soda Cloud, navigate to the **Checks** dashboard, then click the row for a reference check.
+To review the failed rows in Soda Cloud, navigate to the **Checks** dashboard, then click the row for a the grouped reference checks.
 Examine failed rows in the **Failed rows** tab; see [Examine failed rows]({% link soda-cloud/failed-rows.md %}) for further details.

 <br />

-### List of compatible metrics and checks for reconciliation metric checks
+### List of compatible metrics and checks for metric reconciliation checks

 | Metric or check | Supported data sources|
 | --------------- | --------------------- |